 Anthony is a Chief Investigator at the Kolling Institute and a member of the executive board of the Sydney Vital Translational Cancer Research Unit.
 He is also the current chairman and a founding member of the Australian Pancreatic Cancer Genome Initiative based at the Garvan Institute.

-In addition to over 300 original research publications, Anthony has co-authored 10 WHO blue book chapters across three volumes (urological, head and neck and endocrine) and is a standing member of the Editorial Board for the upcoming 5th edition of the WHO blue book series.
+In addition to over 500 original research publications, Anthony is a standing member of the Editorial Board for the 5th edition of the WHO blue book series.